HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

           function activate() external;

      Activation function for this smart contract.
-Must be called only onetime after the hardfork.
+Must be called only once after the hardfork.
 After the activation the old ForgerStake native smart contract will be de-activated.